 How does a human’s flesh taste like?
 As we have seen that eating human’s flesh is addictive, it goes without reasoning it does taste good, somehow, for those who enjoy eating human's flesh.
-Some cannibals who were arrested especially in the western and European countries stated it tasted like beef and/or veal.
+Some cannibals who were arrested especially in the western and European countries stated human's flesh tastes like beef and/or veal.
 It is odorless and is so sweet, sweeter than pork.

 Interview with a Cannibal

 Are there any negative effects associated with eating human's flesh?
 None so far among the single cannibals arrested who have carried this act for a long time.
 Even in recorded history no effects of consuming human's flesh or body parts has been noted apart in one situation in New Guinea, West Africa.

 People from this country especially the women and children suffered from a disease known as Kuru.
 Over 2,500 people especially women and children succumbed to death from 1950s to 1970s as a result of contracting the Kuru disease.
 Melissa in her article, ‘Is Cannibalism Unhealthy Or Just Awful’ says, “Depending on what parts are eaten (the most infected include the brain, spinal cord, bone marrow and small intestine), human cannibals run the risk of contracting a fatal prion malady, similar to Creutzfeld-Jacob disease…known as Kuru.”
 She says not all prions are bad “but some develop an abnormality in their shapes.
 As these abnormal prions from the infected deceased worked their way into their new victim’s brains, they caused great destruction due to their ability to make other proteins conform to their same, abnormal shape.
 These conformed proteins aggregate in sponge-like clumps that prevent brain cells from functioning properly.”